jose-d/slurm_for_Rocky9/README.md

-# Build of Slurm in Rocky9
+# Build of Slurm for Rocky8 and Rocky9

 This repository automates the process of building the [Slurm](https://github.com/SchedMD/slurm) scheduler with [OpenPMIx](https://github.com/openpmix/openpmix) on [Rocky Linux 9](https://rockylinux.org/), leveraging GitHub Actions for continuous integration and delivery.